Rahulvarma21/bookfinder/README.md

 <li>HTML: Markup language for structuring the application.</li>
 </ul>
 <h2>Contributing</h2>
-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have ideas for improvements, bug fixes, or new features, please feel free to open an issue or submit a pull request.

-Happy reading with ReactBookstore! 📚🚀
+Happy reading with bookFinder! 📚🚀